|Latymer All Saints Church of England Primary School and Nursery

 - The SENCO is also available to discuss any issues relating to your child’s learning or development, again it is important to make an appointment so a proper time can be given to thinking about your child’s needs.

 How will you help me to support my child’s learning?

 - The class teacher, SENCO or support staff can offer practical ways that you can help your child at home.

 - The class teacher can provide a home / school communication book which your child will bring home daily so that comments from parents and teacher can be shared.

 - You will discuss during the ‘Structured Conversation’ with the class teacher, targets that relate to the support you can offer at home.
 You will have a target sheet to keep at home reminding you of what has been discussed.

-- If your child has complex special educational needs or a disability they may have a Statement of Special Educational Needs or an Education, Health Care Plan (EHCP), which means that an additional formal meeting will take place annually to review your child’s progress and up date the plan where necessary.
+- If your child has complex special educational needs or a disability they may have an Education, Health Care Plan (EHCP), which means that an additional formal meeting will take place annually to review your child’s progress and up date the plan where necessary.

 How do you measure my child’s progress?

 - As a school we measure children’s progress in learning against national age related expectations.

 - The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
 We track children’s progress from their admission through to Year 6, using a variety of different methods, including National age related levels and some standardised tests, as appropriate.